MOST BEAUTIFUL PLACES IN CHILE TO VISIT

 This post was written by Alya & Campbell from Stingy Nomads

-The diversity of Chile comes from its geographical location.
-The country stretches from famous mountains of Torres el Paine park in the South to Atacama the driest desert in the world in the North, so Chile has so much to explore and discover for any kind of traveler.
+Traveling through Chile is like visiting a dozen of different countries, and it’s not an exaggeration – the diversity of Chile comes from its geographical location.
+The country stretches from the famous mountains of Torres del Paine park in the South to the Atacama, the driest desert in the world in the North, so Chile has so much to explore and discover for any traveler.

 After 3 months of traveling through this amazing country, we fell in love with it and even named our dog Chile.

-Adventure lovers will find plenty of activities here from cycling along the Carretera Austral to paragliding in the desert and surfing in the Pacific Ocean.
+Adventure lovers will find plenty of activities here, from cycling along the Carretera Austral to paragliding in the desert and surfing in the Pacific Ocean.

 Important Travel Information for Chile

-Local currency CLP (Chilean peso) 1USD=653CLP (December 2017)
+- Local currency CLP (Chilean peso) 1$ = 794 CLP (March 2022)

-Tourists from most countries can get 90 days visa free on arrival
+- Tourists from most countries can get 90 days visa-free on arrival

-Power outlets – majority Type C (European standard), 220V.
+- Power outlets – majority Type C (European standard), 220V.

-Accommodation – hostels are very common all through the country, prices start at 11USD per bed.
-In the Southern part camping is the most budget option, from 6USD per person, you can find campsites almost everywhere.
+- Accommodation – hostels are very common all throughout the country.
+Prices start at 11 USD per bed.
+In the Southern part, camping is the most budget option, from 6USD per person, you can find campsites almost everywhere.

 Best Time to Visit Chile

-If you are wondering about when to go to Chile the answer is:As Chile is in the Northern hemisphere the best time to travel it between October and April, local summer.
+- As Chile is in the Northern Hemisphere, the best time to travel is between October and April, the local summer.

-If you consider going south to Patagonia and do some hiking there, the best time for that specific area is November – beginning of December and end of February – March.
-Not because of the weather but due to holiday season from the end of December to mid.
-February university students have holiday and many of them head to Patagonia.
-If you’re a budget traveler it can be a problem too many people to compete for a hitch-hike ride or budget accommodation.
-For the Northern areas like San Pedro de Atacama December is the peak season as well but most tourists here are foreigners you still face the same problem lack or budget accommodation and higher prices.
+- If you consider going south to Patagonia and doing some hiking there, the best time for that specific area is November – the beginning of December and the end of February – March.
+Not because of the weather but due to the holiday season from the end of December to mid.
+February university students have a holiday, and many of them head to Patagonia.
+If you’re a budget traveler, it can be a problem.
+Many people compete for a hitchhike ride or budget accommodation.

+- For the Northern areas like San Pedro de Atacama, December is the peak season, but most tourists here are foreigners.
+You still face the same problem of lack of budget accommodation and higher prices.

-Security Tips for Chile – Especially for Female Solo Travelers in Chile
+Security Tips for Chile (Solo Female Traveler)

-Chile is one of the safest and wealthiest countries in South America and one of the few I’d venture hitchhike on my own as a girl (though we did it together with my husband).
+- Chile is one of the safest and wealthiest countries in South America and one of the few I’d venture to hitchhike on my own as a girl (though we did it together with my husband).

 Book Tours in Chile